pineunity/apmec/doc/source/user/vnf_component_usage_guide.rst

 ~~~~~~~~~~~~~~~~~
 1) Only one VNFC is supported for one VDU.
 Multiple VNFC per VDU will
    be introduced in future.
-2) The shell script for vnfc has to be placed in the machine where apmec
+2) The shell script for meac has to be placed in the machine where apmec
    server is running.